Mélanie Watt

 Mélanie Watt (born August 20, 1975 in Montreal, Quebec) is a Canadian children's author and illustrator.
 She is best known for Scaredy Squirrel, which won the Ruth & Sylvia Schwartz Children's Book Award and was published in French as Frisson l'écureuil.
 Melanie Watt's other major picture book series is Chester, which is about a cat named Chester who competes with Watt for the chance to write and illustrate his books.
-The Chester book received a starred review from Publishers Weekly.
+Chester (2009), the first book in the series, received a starred review from Publishers Weekly.

 As of 2012, she has sold over two million books that have been translated into 23 languages.

 Biography

 As a child, Mélanie Watt enjoyed drawing the comic strip character Garfield.
 The Scaredy Squirrel series is influenced by Watt's childhood experiences, including her childhood fear of sharks.
 She received a BA in graphic design from the Université du Québec à Montréal.
 In 1999, while enrolled in an illustration class taught by Michele Lemieux, Watt wrote her first story, Leon the Chameleon.

 One of her inspirations is children's book author Mo Willems.